Rwb3n/SF-Boxfresh-app/README.md

 If I want to stand out, I need something real—something that proves I can build, problem-solve, and execute.

 So I’ll do this: I’ll go back.
 Back to BoxFresh Gardens, my old business, where I lost the game because I lacked systems.
 And I’ll rebuild it—not in the real world, but in Salesforce.
-Everything I was missing, every blind spot, every inefficiency that choked my margins—I’ll fix it.
+Everything I was missing, every blind spot, every inefficiency that choked my margins—I’ll attempt to fix it.

 If I had this back then, would I have survived?
 Maybe.
 But that’s not the point.
 The point is, I’ll prove I can do what actually matters in this space: Design.
 Build.
 Solve.
 Execute.

+### Rewind...

+I set out to build a life in the sun, hands in the earth, scaling from private gardens to high-end contracts.
+I recruited a team of workhorses who took me further than ever before, but my grip wasn’t strong enough.
+Systems failed, cracks widened, and I collapsed under the weight of my own ambition.
+This project is my autopsy, a reconstruction of what was missing—structured automation, resource control, and precision execution.
+My failures sharpened my insights, and now, this portfolio is proof of the value I bring to ambitious teams in the Salesforce space.

 ---